Billy Arnold (racing driver): Death and personal life

 Arnold died November 10, 1976, in Oklahoma City, of a cerebral hemorrhage, aged 70.
 He is buried at Resurrection Memorial Cemetery in Oklahoma City.

-At the time of his death he was married to LaFrance Arnold, his second wife.
+At the time of his death, Arnold was married to LaFrance Arnold, his second wife.
 Prior to this, he was married to Dorothy Canfield of Detroit.

 Awards and honors

 Arnold has been inducted into the following halls of fame: